 I may be getting off of e soon - I talked with my new primary care doctor about being unhappy with the pace of some of the physical changes in my transition, so she gave me a raft of options to think over including Depo-Provera and progesterone taken as (sigh) a suppository.
 And a friend of mine recommended asking if I can switch from spiro to Lupron, as it appears to offer much better results for a lot of transwomen.

-― I don't get wet because I am tall and thin and I am afraid of people (Eliza D.), Wednesday, 9 October 2019 16:03 (three months ago) link
+― I don't get wet because I am tall and thin and I am afraid of people (Eliza D.), Wednesday, 9 October 2019 16:03 (nine months ago) link

 I certainly don't _like_ gratuitous and egregious cruelty, I don't like when it gets rewarded.
 The Supreme Court can declare gratuitous and egregious cruelty constitutional if they like, but they can't ever make it OK.

 I mean people can go to Hobby Lobby if those are the values they want to support, and I guess people do because Hobby Lobby is still in business.
 We go to JoAnn's.
 My hope is that in the long run people will find that gratuitous and egregious cruelty is not a good foundation for a business, no matter how delicious your chicken sandwiches may be, but it's a hope and not an inevitability.

 The real frustrating thing to me is when one doesn't have a choice.
 Whole segments of the economy are, it seems to me, at base hostile to LGBTQ+ people, including home improvement and anything involving pickup trucks.
 God forbid our toilet breaks and we need a new ballcock for it.
 God forbid I need some furniture moved.

 I was kind of surprised that my GP gave me pills instead of transdermal stuff.
 I guess I'm in reasonably good health, but I am over 40.